crazytruth/insanic/docs/source/insanic/intra_service_communications.rst

 =============================

-One of the core additional features of :code:`Insanic`, that differentiates it from other frameworks, is the :code:`Service` object.
-The :code:`Service` object allows easy http request responses to other services running, not only :code:`Insanic` (although it will be easier), but to other services within the microservice architecture.
+One of the core additional features of :code:`Insanic`, is the :code:`Service` object.
+The :code:`Service` object facilitates easy http request responses to other services running, not only :code:`Insanic` (although it will be easier), but to other services within the microservices.

 Features of the :code:`Service` object includes:

-- Address resolution, especially if you have a pattern for your host names
+- Address resolution, especially if you have a pattern for your host names.
 - Endpoint Construction
 - Error Handling
 - Response Handling
-- Inject User and Service Context headers for the receiving service
+- Injection of User and Service Context headers

 Under the hood, the :code:`Service` object uses the :code:`httpx.AsyncClient` for making requests.